Nutritionize

 Top PASTA with olives, fresh herbs, pesto, fresh tomatoes, extra virgin olive oil, etc., and add a vegetable as part of the pasta dish such as asparagus, broccoli, Try whole wheat or whole grain pasta, you may be pleasantly surprised!

-Try BARILLA PLUS Pasta, it is high in PROTEIN, OMEGA 3 FATTY ACIDS and FIBER !
-And it is imported from ITALY : )
+Try Barilla Protein Pasta, it is high in PROTEIN And it is imported from ITALY : )

 If using BREAD at meals, try making homemade bread with soy lecithin, protein powder, fresh herbs and a variety of whole grains.
 A bread machine can be set to do all the work for you!